AxonIQ/reference-guide/axon-framework/events/event-processors/subscribing.md

 >
 > When a model, for example, should be updated within the same thread that published the event, the Subscribing Processor becomes a reasonable solution.
 > In combination with Axon's [AMQP](../../../extensions/spring-amqp.md) or [Kafka](../../../extensions/kafka.md) extension, some of these concerns are alleviated too, making it a viable option.

-## Error Mode

-Whenever the [error handler](README.md#event-processor---error-handler) rethrows an exception, the `SubscribingEventProcessor` will have it bubble up to the publishing component of the event.
-Providing the exception to the event publisher allows the publishing component to deal with it accordingly.

 ## Configuring